Update on the Law of Evidence 2017-2018

 Civil Procedure: Rules On Time

-This presentation will review the Federal Rules of Civil Procedure, the various time limits/deadlines in civil actions, including a discussion about the implications/importance thereof, along with some distinguishing state and local rules in WV, OH, KY, and PA.
+Will review the Federal Rules of Civil Procedure, along with some distinguishing state and local rules in WV, OH, KY, and PA, about the various time limits/deadlines in civil actions, including a discussion about the implications/importance thereof.

 Candice Harlow, Esquire